pablodecm/phd_thesis/src/102_chapter_2.md

-As can be conjectured by its level of detail, such simulation processes are very time consuming, taking several minutes of CPU time give current available computing technologies, for producing a realistic detector readout for each initial set of particles produced at a primary *hard* interaction.
+As can be conjectured by its level of detail, such simulation processes are very time consuming, taking several minutes of CPU time give current available computing technologies for producing a realistic detector readout for each initial set of particles produced at a primary *hard* interaction.
 Given that oftentimes billions of generated events (i.e. simulated observations) of common processes are needed